OlenaMaiakovska/PacBioCorr-AssemblyTools/README.md

 The available correction software are mainly based on two strategies :

 	hybrid correction (both long reads and short reads are required) ;
-	denovo correction (only long reads are required) ;
+	de novo correction (only long reads are required) ;
 Hybrid correction uses short reads, such as Illumina, which have a much lower error rate, to correct long reads.
 The second strategy consists in aligning long reads against themselves.